 the equipment design cannot be considered as explosion protected.

 In that case, the ExCB shall inform immediately the Secretariat and give due notice to the Applicant and manufacturer of the cancellation and shall state the reason(s).
 Once a CoC is cancelled, the manufacturer shall not describe the Ex equipment as "IECEx certified", nor affix the IECEx Conformity Mark to the Ex equipment.
-The ExCB shall confirm to the IECEx Secretariat whether the equipment supplied prior to the cancellation of the CoC is or is not affected, and whether previously supplied equipment needs be withdrawn from the market or from the field (refer to IECEx OD 209 for more detailed guidance).
+The ExCB shall confirm to the IECEx Secretariat whether the equipment supplied prior to the cancellation of the CoC is or is not affected, and whether previously supplied equipment needs to be withdrawn from the market or from the field (refer to IECEx OD 209 for more detailed guidance).

 Acceptance of ExTRs and QARs for national certification